 “Several commentators and researchers have noted that imposing a financial cost on the sender may be the most effective way to discourage unwanted messages and facilitate delivery of messages that are relevant and useful,” the Menlo Park, California-based company said on its website.

 Chief Executive Officer Mark Zuckerberg is looking for new sources of revenue amid a stock drop of 28 percent since Facebook’s initial public offering in May.
 The messaging feature takes a cue from LinkedIn Corp.
-(LNKD), the business-focused social- media company that gives premium-paying users added flexibility in sending messages to people outside their network.
+(LNKD:US), the business-focused social- media company that gives premium-paying users added flexibility in sending messages to people outside their network.

 The pay-for-e-mail trial program will only work between individuals in the U.S., Facebook said.